SystemsApproach/security/key-distro.rst

 someone has discovered your private key.
 There may be any number of certificates in the universe that assert that you are the owner of the public key corresponding to that private key.
-The person who discovered your private key thus has everything he needs to impersonate you: valid certificates and your private key.
+The person who discovered your private key thus has everything required to impersonate you: valid certificates and your private key.
 To solve this problem, it would be nice to be able to revoke the certificates that bind your old, compromised key to your identity, so that the impersonator will no